HyperActive Software Home

 Server 500 Errors are usually script errors...

 Server error 500, "Internal Server Error", or "Server error: premature end of header" are almost always script errors.
-If possible, move the script into a stack and test it in the Revolution IDE for syntax errors.
+If possible, move the script into a stack and test it in the LiveCode IDE for syntax errors.
 Otherwise use one of the above techniques to locate the problem.

 ...unless they are library errors